Axeon-Network/kurowiki/pages/articles/development_of_lexwiki.md

 ---

 ![pre-alpha 0.4](img/articles/horiwiki/pa0.4.png){: style="width:50%;"}
-Pre-alpha 0.4 is where LexWiki began to take on its distinct form, with several key elements nearing completion.
+Pre-alpha 0.4 is where KuroWiki began to take on its distinct form, with several key elements nearing completion.

 ###### Pre-alpha 0.5.x
 ---